levavakian/cot-faith/docs/index.md

   <p>Arithmetic is maybe too easy of a problem, and one ill suited to steganography.
 After all, the way we write simple arithmetic equations is <i>already</i> very compact and symbolic, and the steps between arithmetic operations are pretty unambiguous.
 If I was a model, I wouldn't spend much time finding shortcuts there.</p>

-  <p>How about on harder problems?
-Pure reinforcement learning, when left to its own devices, will produce a CoT that's a jumble of languages and formats.
-Not very readable, unless you use extra rewards to <a href="https://arxiv.org/pdf/2501.12948">stuff all that reasoning back</a> into a human presentable shape.
-The most efficient CoT for solving hard problems doesn't necessarily align with the most human friendly CoT.
+  <p>How about on harder problems?</p>

+  <p>Pure reinforcement learning, when left to its own devices, will produce a CoT that's a jumble of languages and formats.
+Not very readable, unless you use extra rewards to <a href="https://arxiv.org/pdf/2501.12948">stuff all that reasoning back</a> into a human presentable shape.</p>

+  <p>The most efficient CoT for solving hard problems doesn't necessarily align with the most human friendly CoT.
 Maybe, we'll see a different behavior with higher difficulties?</p>

   <p>Thankfully, we don't have to think of the difficult problems and answers ourselves.
 Thirty questions from the AIME2024 dataset are available for us, complete with ground truth answers.</p>